zacernst/metalpipe/README.md

     def generator(self):
         while 1:
             time.sleep(self.interval)
-            yield message  # Output must be yielded, not returned
+            yield self.message  # Output must be yielded, not returned
 ```

 Of course, the example is trivial because you generally won't want to keep